The Best Mesh WiFi Router System of 2018

 The Netgear Orbi is currently available at Amazon.

-The runner up for the best mesh Wi-Fi system is the Eero.
-While the Eero wasn’t the fastest mesh Wi-Fi system or the most full featured, Eero stands out as it had one of the easiest to use systems that’s so easy your parents could probably figure it out.
+The runner up for the best mesh Wi-Fi system is the 2nd Generation Eero.
+While the Eero wasn’t the fastest mesh Wi-Fi system or the most full featured, the Eero stood out as it had one of the easiest to setup, easiest to use systems that’s so easy your parents could probably figure it out.

 vs Ubiquiti AmpliFi HD